Canada Immigration Waivers for Criminal Convictions

 To begin with, it is important to determine whether the person is really inadmissible.
 The offense may be a summary offense in Canada, or may not be a crime in Canada at all.
 This requires careful study of the crime of conviction, compared with the Canadian Criminal Code.
 For instance, certain types of sexual activity between adults may be legal in Canada even though the same activities may be a crime in other countries.
 Even if the offense is a crime in Canada, Canada will often recognize pardons or expungement proceedings that are similar to the pardon process in Canada.

 If it turns out the person is in fact inadmissible, a person may be eligible for “deemed rehabilitation.”
 This means the person is no longer inadmissible.
 A person is “deemed rehabilitated” If (1) the person has committed only one criminal offense; (2) the penalty for that offense in Canada is less than ten years in prison and (3) at least ten years have gone by since the person completed all sentences and penalties for the offense.
-As a result, a person with a single DUI and no other criminal record will be deemed rehabilitated ten years after the completion of all sentences, including a license suspension.
+As a result, a person with a single DUI (committed before December 18, 2018) and no other criminal record will be deemed rehabilitated ten years after the completion of all sentences, including a license suspension.
 Although no formal application is required, it is important to assemble all of the court records to clearly demonstrate that the person meets all the requirements.

 If a person is not eligible for deemed rehabilitation, a person may be able to file an application for actual “rehabilitation” through a formal process.
 These applications are normally filed through one of the Canadian consulates in the United States or the country where the person lives.
 There is a filing fee of $200 for minor offenses, and $1,000 for serious offenses.
 (A serious offense is a crime that may be punished by 10 years or more of prison time in Canada.)
 If the application is approved, the person is no longer inadmissible for that offense.
 A person can file for rehabilitation regardless of the number of offenses in his or her background.
 However, five years must have passed since the completion of all sentences or penalties.
-Again, this includes the suspension of a driver’s license.
 Approval of the application is not automatic.
 The Canadian government must be convinced that the person is truly rehabilitated, and no longer poses a danger to Canadian society.
 This usually requires convincing reference letters from reputable persons with knowledge of the offense or offenses, and other evidence of the person’s good character.
 The government will also consider the seriousness of the offenses and the reason the person needs to travel to Canada.

 Temporary resident permits